Should You Use Distilled Water For Plants?

 A clear glass bottle filled with distilled water green leaves in the backgroundPin

-It is quite damaging to appliances and leaves stains in the sink, tub, and shower.
+It damages appliances and leaves stains in the sink, tub, and shower.

 The solution to these problems is to install a water softener, but this is not a good idea for water used for plants.

-Water softeners work through the addition of salt creating salt water, which will kill your plants.
+Water softeners work by adding salt, creating salt water, which will kill your plants.
 A reverse osmosis system is another option.

 Softened water is low in calcium, magnesium, and potassium.